What Is Vendor Managed Inventory (VMI) and How To Use It?

-Vendor-managed inventory is a supply chain management method wherein a supplier is responsible for replenishing the inventory of the buying company.
-This approach can lead to better inventory optimization, reduced costs, and stronger relationships between companies.
+Vendor Managed Inventory is a practical supply chain management method that can lead to better inventory optimization, reduced costs, and stronger relationships between companies.
 But only if it’s done right.

 You can also listen to this article:

-This approach does demand a large degree of collaboration between the buying company and the suppliers so a certain level of trust needs to be established before deciding to operate in this fashion.
+There is one big if.
+VMI demands a large degree of collaboration between the buyer and the supplier.
+Therefore, a good level of trust needs to be established before deciding to operate in this fashion.

-There are plenty of advantages that come with vendor-managed inventory, both for the buying company and for the suppliers.
+VMI brings plenty of potential advantages both for the buying company and for the suppliers.
 Let’s take a closer look at the main ones.

 1. Easier management of purchases and inventory

-Automatically sharing inventory data with a supplier allows a company to spend much less time on demand forecasting, purchasing, and inventory optimization.
-Big parts (though not all) of these tasks are left to the supplier who has to make sure that neither overstocking nor stock-outs would happen.
+Signing a VMI agreement with a supplier means the buyer needs to spend much less time on demand forecasting, purchasing, and inventory optimization.
+Big parts (though not all) of these tasks are now left to the supplier, including avoiding overstocks and stock-outs.

 3. Reduced costs